uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 This is generated from the terraform/environments-pipeline/<aws_account>/main.tf file.
 (Default <application>-deploy branch is specified in
 <application>-deploy/platform-config.yml/environment_pipelines/<environment-pipeline>/branch).
-- `--workspace
--w <text>`
-  - Specify a terraform workspace to use.
-This will load it's own platform-config.<workspace>.yml file
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.